gaurishhs/ButtonTickets/README.md

 # ButtonTickets
 A Discord Tickets Bot With Buttons Just Like Ticket Tool!

-> Update: I do not plan to update this as i'm working on other tons of projects.
+> Update: Thanks for the support, I do not plan to update this as i'm working on other tons of projects.

 # Features
 - Setup [ Reaction Tickets ]